mongodb/mongo-java-driver/docs/reference/content/reference/connecting/authenticating.md

 # Authenticating

 The Java driver supports all MongoDB [authentication mechanisms](http://docs.mongodb.org/manual/core/authentication/), including those only available in the MongoDB [Enterprise Edition](http://docs.mongodb.org/manual/administration/install-enterprise/).

 An authentication credential is represented as an instance of the [MongoCredential](http://api.mongodb.org/java/current/com/mongodb/MongoCredential.html) class, which includes static factory methods for each of the supported authentication mechanisms.
 A list of these instances must be passed to the driver via one of several [MongoClient](http://api.mongodb.org/java/current/com/mongodb/MongoCredential.html) constructors that take a parameter of type `List<MongoCredential>`.

+{{% note %}}
-> Given the flexibility of role-based access control in MongoDB, it is usually sufficient to authenticate with a single user, but, for completeness, the driver accepts a list of credentials.
+Given the flexibility of role-based access control in MongoDB, it is usually sufficient to authenticate with a single user, but, for completeness, the driver accepts a list of credentials.
+{{% /note %}}

 ## Default authentication mechanism